 In other words, knee injury usually results from varus or valgus force (twisting of the joint in either direction), inappropriate loading, or forcible shear across the joint.
 It does not occur simply from taking the knee joint through a full range of motion, using correct technique, and using a weight which is appropriate to the abilities of the trainee.

+Why are leg extensions hard on the knee joint?
+To understand why this is, it is helpful to understand the concept of shear.
+Shear in this case just refers to a horizontal force on the joint.
+Imagine two cans stacked on top of one another, and imagine that a piece of masking tape joins them.
+Then, imagine what happens if you hold the top can still while you push the bottom can to one side.
+Eventually that tape will snap.
+This is a simplistic description of what happens to the knee joint in a leg extension.
 Here is a simple diagram that attempts to explain the difference between the squat and the leg extension.
 The black lines represent the thigh bone, shin bones, and knee joint (black circle).
 In a squat, as shown in the figure on the left, your feet are on the ground (hopefully), and the force of the load is transmitted downwards, along the length of the bones.
 In a leg extension machine, there is a pad against the front of your shin or ankle, and you press against it to move the weight.
 The foot swings upward in an arc.
 Thus, as you can see in the figure on the right, the pressure is coming across the shin bones, not along their length.
 This creates the problem in the knee joint as the shin is pressed backwards.
+Leg extensions do have their place, usually in rehab.
+If the leg extension machine is used, it is wise to use a smaller range of motion, perhaps the top third of the movement (from slightly bent to fully straight leg), and light weight. |

 This is not to say that everyone can immediately leap into full squatting.
 It is essential to learn to squat in a way that meets your individual needs, and I'll discuss that in Part 3.
 It is common to have difficulty with a full range of motion in the beginning.
 If knee pain is felt during the squatting motion, there are a few possible reasons.
 First, it is important to rule out existing pathology.
 Some people may indeed have knees that are so damaged that they are unable to squat, but this is rare (and these people are probably walking with a cane).
 In particular, full squatting is contraindicated for someone with an acute posterior cruciate ligament (PCL) injury, but these types of injuries are uncommon and usually result from something like a car accident.
 Someone who has rehabilitated a PCL injury can attempt full squats with light loading, and see how it goes.
 With correct loading and technique, anterior cruciate ligaments (ACL) and medial cruciate ligament (MCL) injuries generally don't present a problem.
 I know someone who is even missing an ACL on one knee, and has a reconstructed ACL on the other, and she squats quite happily.